travelperk/devops-assessment/README.md

   * When doing the CI/CD part: DON'T PULL REQUEST OVER THE ORIGINAL REPOSITORY.
     This is the default behavior in GitHub and it will expose your work to others!
   * For the same reason, please avoid calling your repo `travelperk-whatever`.
+  * You can put your terraform code in the forked repository or create a new one.
+In any case, you don't have to run CI actions on terraform code.
+Just focus on testing application code.
+But you can use terraform to deploy new versions of the application code if you wish so.
+  * Local terraform state file is good enough for this exercise.
+Don't set a shared state file.
+Actually, you won't have permissions for it.
   * We are still calibrating the assessment, so if it takes more than 4 hours leave the work as it is and write down what your next steps would be .
 We'll evaluate it as finished in the next interview.